Anna Gesualdi and Giovanni Trono

 This book represents more than just two years of work, spent building the special edition of Altofest, in Malta.
 It is the concrete trace we leave after nine years of efforts we engaged in to generate an extraordinary dimension, that every kind of person could inhabit.
 The attempt to share with all ‘people of Altofest’ the same philosophy that drives our artistic practice.
 What we learnt during many years of theatre is that crisis is a turning point, an opportunity, and therefore a necessary part of a creative process.
 Reconsidering the meaning of words such as, crisis, limit, displacement, that are commonly perceived as dangerous, what we did in these years was to create a dispositif, a device, a machine that put us in a trap, leading us out of our comfort zone.

-If by any chance, I told you a story, would you revoke my sentence?
+If I told you a story, would you, by any chance, revoke my sentence?

 by Neville Borg – Aidan Celeste – Graziella Vella